Dickbey History, Family Crest & Coats of Arms

 Some of the Dickbey family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Dickbey family to the New World and Oceana
+Migration of the Dickbey family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Dickbeys to arrive in North America: Charles Digby who settled in Montserrat in 1663; Edward Digby was one of the original settlers in Maine in 1607; John Digby settled in Jamaica in 1661.